 Whether you’re decades away from retirement or hoping to retire in the next few years, there are always steps you can take to ensure that you, your family, and your tax practice are taken care of.
-Here are practical things to consider and a few steps to take years before you’re ready to wrap up your career.
+Here are some practical steps to consider years before you’re ready to wrap up your career.

 Selling your tax practice

-When you sell your business with a collection pricing model, you’ll usually receive a downpayment of around 20% of the value of your business and then an additional 20% of the business’s earnings each year for the next four years.
-This model is popular with buyers as it gets the seller more motivation to help with client retention and keep revenue high for the first several years after the sale.
+When you sell your business with a collection pricing model, you’ll usually receive a down payment of around 20% of the value of your business and then an additional 20% of the business’ earnings each year for the next four years.
+This model is popular with buyers, as it motivates the seller to help with client retention and keep revenue high for the first several years after the sale.

 Some small business owners choose to finance the sale of their business themselves, typically giving the buyer 3-5 years to repay the loan.